Objectives of our portfolios

 Our views on ‘speculative’ funds

-At Chris Humphrey Private Wealth Management, we do not create speculative portfolios but create investment portfolios with specific tailored objectives.
+At Humphrey Partners, we do not create speculative portfolios but create investment portfolios with specific tailored objectives.
 This can consist of managed fund recommendations that use ‘speculative’ investment strategies.
 However, we believe after considering the manager’s expertise, investment strategy and diversification benefits of the overall portfolio, our recommendations are not speculative.

 Why we use professional money managers